Kumoko8/MERN-Book-Search-Engine/README.md

   ## Usage <a name="usage"></a>

- <p> On the app you can login and  search for books and save them to your user profile.
-You can also edit, and delete books from your saved list.</p>
+ <p> On the app you can login or sign up using a username, email, and password and search for books and save them to your user profile.
+You can also edit, and delete books from your saved list.
+You can only see your saved books list when you are logged in.
+Logout using the logout button.</p>

   ## Contributing <a name="contributing"></a>